- Off road parking

 - Washing machine

-A delightful, stone-built, semi-detached Dales cottage, located besides the owners’ working stables in the small hamlet of Conistone, close to the well-loved landmark of Kilnsey Crag and popular Kilnsey Park, in the Yorkshire Dales National Park.
+A delightful, stone-built, semi-detached Dales cottage, located beside the owners’ working stables in the small hamlet of Conistone, close to the well-loved landmark of Kilnsey Crag and popular Kilnsey Park, in the Yorkshire Dales National Park.
 Settled in an enviable position, with walks from the door, this cosy cottage near Kilnsey provides a perfect holiday home for couples, in the heart of Wharfedale, just a few miles from Grassington.
 Retaining the character and charm of the original dwelling, and offering efficient, eco-friendly biomass heating, this Conistone cottage boasts an open plan ground floor with a cosy sitting area with a decorative woodburner, a well laid out kitchen and open stairs to the first floor.
 The bedroom features a super king-size bed with an adjoining en-suite bathroom, making this Conistone cottage a perfect base for couples seeking a romantic retreat and for those looking to get away from it all and enjoy country living at its finest.
 Outside there is private patio seating at the side of this Conistone cottage, a tennis court shared with the owners, and excellent walks lead right from the doorstep, with a very popular trail through a hidden valley and across limestone fells to Grassington, a particular favourite of the locals.
 Nearby Kilnsey Park offers a great range of activities including horse and pony trekking, fly fishing and angling on their well-stocked lakes and a very popular café and gift shop offering local treats.
 Just a short drive away is Grassington, with its old curiosity shops, excellent pubs, good eating establishments and, of course, the old cobbled square where the annual festival and Dickensian weekends are a real show-stopper.
 Add to this the close proximity of many of the Dales' famous tourist locations and you have a Conistone holiday cottage not to be missed.
 A good quality holiday cottage near Kilnsey, ideal for getting away from it all and enjoying this fabulous area.

 One super king-size double bedroom (zip/link, can be twin on request) with en-suite bath, shower over, basin and WC.
 Open plan living area with kitchen, dining area and sitting area.